-Assessment: 100% coursework (graded on a distinction/ pass/ fail basis) SPAN3119 Overseas immersion language course - Spanish (6 credits) This course provides an opportunity to study Spanish and to experience linguistic and cultural immersion in a partner institution located in a Spanish-speaking country.
+100% coursework.
+Coursework includes: i) progress tests, ii) other assignments, and iii) participation in class SPAN3119 Overseas immersion language course - Spanish (6 credits) This course provides an opportunity to study Spanish and to experience linguistic and cultural immersion in a partner institution located in a Spanish-speaking country.
 The course usually takes place during the summer months (e.g., June, July and/or August) and the duration of the stay may vary from two weeks to one month, but must include at least 60 hours of formal class tuition.
 Students typically take part in this course after the completion of their second year of language studies at HKU.
 The course is designed to build on and to reinforce the language competence acquired during the previous years of study as well as to prepare the participants for more advanced work in the final years of the programme.
 The aims and objectives of this course are as follows: i. to expand the participants' proficiency in all aspects of the language; ii. to offer a first-hand cultural and linguistic experience of the environment where the language is spoken; iii. to better prepare the participants for more advanced work upon their return.
+Prerequisite:

-Prerequisite: Students must have completed SPAN2002 Spanish II.2.
+Students must have completed SPAN2002 Spanish II.2.
 Students wishing to be admitted to SPAN3119 without having previously completed SPAN2002 Spanish II.2 will be required to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained elsewhere the required standard.
+Assessment: